-The garment comes in two sizes, both generously proportioned:
+The garment comes in the following sizes, all generously proportioned:

-– Large to X Large : Cross garment measures 30″, back length 34″, front length 32″.
-Would suit a tall or broad man who usually wears a large or extra large shirt.
+– X Large : Cross garment 30″, back length 34″, front length 32″ – to suit a tall or broad man who usually wears an extra large shirt, neck 18″